johannefranck/johannefranck.github.io/index.markdown

 ### Hit play for a Speedy Intro

-For a fun and short introduction to the project, check out our video from Project Assignment A. We have also used some of the phrases from this song throuhout our website!
+For a fun and short introduction to the project, check out our cool video.
+We use some of the phrases from this song throuhout our website!
 <!-- <iframe width="640" height="360" src="https://www.youtube.com/embed/Li7nbBsR0Qw" frameborder="0" allowfullscreen></iframe> -->
 <figure style="text-align: center; margin: 2rem auto; max-width: 900px;">
     <iframe src="https://www.youtube.com/embed/Li7nbBsR0Qw"